ECMGIU/InternalWebsite/README.md

 - Association Data from *(whoever ends up being in charge of this)*

 #### 4.1.1.
 Trades
 When we get new trade data from Fidelity, this function will take the body of the CSV file and write it into individual Documents on the Trades Collection.
 I already implemented the core logic for this in the [Master Trade Ledger Google Sheet](https://docs.google.com/spreadsheets/d/1hmaPz5sL_8HmIBEJXbW8h6fERes7gXg7QC8KmoGRmjg/edit#gid=112027560).
+It's not clear whether we'll be able to automate pulling from Fidelity (that would be ideal) or whether we'll need a TextArea or similar which can be pasted into.

 ![Trade Ingestion Flowchart](docs/diagrams/build/trade_ingestion.png)